 Chef Crisp: Welcome to your new food truck, Pepper!
 Bringing fresh, healthy food to people around the world is a wonderful dream.
 I see a marvelous future ahead of you.

 Right away, the player learns that her character is named Pepper, and that Pepper is the owner of a food truck.
 If I remember correctly, the Playdom version of Kitchen Scramble started with a story that set up a rivalry between Pepper (who uses fresh food) and another character that uses unhealthy ingredients.
-That little story has does not appear in the app version.
+That little story does not appear in the app version.

 Pepper: Thanks, Chef Crisp!
 I couldn’t have done it without your help!
 I’m ready to get started.